Seeed-Studio/wiki-documents/docs/Seeeduino-XIAO-Expansion-Board.md

 **Step 3.** Add `import buzzer` in the main.py file.
 <div align=center><img width = 650 src="https://files.seeedstudio.com/wiki/Seeeduino-XIAO-Expansion-Board/add_buzzer.png"/></div>

 When you finish all the step, the buzzer will work.
-If you to run other python files in the SD card, please imitate the example.
+If you to run other python files in the MicroSD card, please imitate the example.

 !!!Note
     If you want back to Arduino mode, you just need to upload any programme on the Arduino IDE.